 Therefore, fill-out all of our paperwork carefully and completely and get it in on time.
 You don't want your disability claim to be denied for lateness or because it's incomplete.

-The Medical Documentation in your Chart is Insufficient or Incomplete
+Medical Documentation Insufficient or Incomplete

 Your medical records are the heart and sole of your disability case.
 That's because SSDI and ERISA disability claims are both decided "on the record."
 Whatever is in your medical records at the time the insurance carrier or the administrative law judge (ALJ) is deciding your claim, is what they will use in their decision-making to either approve or deny your claim.